Pain During Labor or an Unhealthy Baby – What’re Your Birth Fears?

-Dr. Irving says the physicians and staff at Metro are always mindful of patients’ dignity and sense of privacy.
+Dr. Irving says the physicians and staff at UM Health-West are always mindful of patients’ dignity and sense of privacy.
 No one leaves the room to gossip about patients and nothing is discussed that isn’t medically relevant.

 “You’re not the first person to go through this.
 You’re one of many going through it today alone, and we’ve seen everything,” says Dr. Irving.